atjsh/ncdutils/README.md

 Utilities for working with [ncdu](https://dev.yorhel.nl/ncdu) exports.

-This is a fork of original [ncdutils](https://code.blicky.net/yorhel/ncdutils).
+This is a fork of original [ncdutils by yorhel](https://code.blicky.net/yorhel/ncdutils).

+Blog post about this fork: [here](https://blog.atj.sh/post/35)

 ## Features